What signs to look out for in children and adults

 However, there is no specific early detection test for leukemia.
 That’s according to the German Cancer Research Center Among other things, it is due to the fact that acute leukemias develop very quickly and their symptoms become apparent very suddenly – even the blood values of those affected would not have been able to tell before the diagnosis that they would soon become ill.

 In the case of chronic leukemia, there are also no options for early detection of the disease.
 They are therefore often discovered by accident.
-Also, one cannot actively prevent leukemia through healthy eating or a lot of exercise.
+Also, one cannot actively prevent leukemia through a healthy diet or a lot of exercise.

 There is no examination for early detection of leukemia – but risk avoidance as a precaution